esfoobar/flaskbook/README.md

 [![Build Status](https://travis-ci.com/jorge-3/flaskbook.svg?token=CpgTPHGMFe4PoRnkeQqo&branch=master)](https://travis-ci.com/jorge-3/flaskbook)

-# Step 31
+# Step 32

-## Don't distribute feed messages to blocked users
+## Resurface posts if liked/commented
-- Modify process.py to not distribute posts to users who the feed user has blocked
+- Add a last updated field and update on that

-## Do tests
+## Do a nicer home page
-- Feed tests
+- You know?